-These are examples of the basic mechanisms that enable your business to effectively track the performance of both your representatives, and your approach in dealing with your customers.
-These reporting options can give you a glimpse into the efficacy of your strategy and approach while allowing performance transparency and an increased level of accountability.
+These are examples of the basic mechanisms that enable your business to effectively track the contact center management performance of both your representatives and your approach to dealing with your customers.
+These reporting options can give you a glimpse into the efficacy of your strategy and approach while allowing contact center management performance transparency and an increased level of accountability.

 Detailed Reporting for Contact Center

-More and more contact center management and CRM systems incorporate intensely detail oriented reporting options to better understand the dynamics of customer interactions and to help suggest areas for improvement.
-Some of these options are available out of the box with certain systems, while others are custom created from a wide variety of options available with more detail oriented systems.
+More and more contact center management and CRM systems incorporate intensely detail-oriented reporting options to better understand the dynamics of customer interactions and to help suggest areas for improvement.
+Some of these options are available out of the box with certain contact center management systems, while others are custom created from a wide variety of contact center management options available with more detail-oriented systems.

-While there are an infinite array of possible reporting options that can be created, some that have already been deployed and created are:
+While there is an infinite array of possible contact center management reporting options that can be created, some that have already been deployed and created are:

 - Detailed reporting on abandoned and rejected calls

 Measures the percentage of customers that hang up before being connected to an agent.
 This measure is dependent on how much staff and call volume of the contact center management system is in place.

 - Level of service

 contact center management via call centers service level measures how quickly inbound calls are responded to.
 The most common metric used to measure this rate is the 80/20 global call center standard where 80% of calls are attended to within 20 seconds of the customer calling in.

 This is a measure of the number of calls that your contact center management system wasn’t able to attend to and the customers received a busy tone.
 Usually, this only happens when all contact center management agents are busy all at once but this could also be indicative of how understaffed your contact center may be.